The normal “life span” of a single hair strand is two to seven years, growing an average of six inches a year.

 As mentioned earlier, how to keep your hair healthy starts with what you eat.
 While an overall healthy diet will do wonders for maintaining healthy hair, there are some key nutrients that help maintain both hair and scalp health.
 They include vitamin A, B vitamins, vitamin C, vitamin D, vitamin E, protein, zinc, iron, and essential fatty acids.
 Biotin, in particular, plays an important role in supporting healthy hair, skin, and nails, including supporting cellular processes involved in the formation of hair follicles and skin cells.7

 Foods rich in these key nutrients that promote hair health include avocadoes, berries, eggs, berries, fatty fish, red meat, mushrooms, nuts, seeds, soybeans, dark leafy greens, whole grains, and fortified cereal.
+If you're not getting a surplus of these nutrient foods then you may want to consider adding Biotin gummies to your routine.

 While genetics play an important role in the health of your hair, other factors contribute, too, including age, diet, pollution, medications, hair products, and hair styling.